 - No Fund Manager’s Error Scope: Since the allocation of assets in case of index funds is not at the discretion of the fund manager, there is virtually no scope of making losses due to inefficiency in asset allocation or poor management.

 - Efficient Market Hypothesis: Major economic thinkers have lent their support to the efficient market hypothesis – the theory that no fund manager or investor can outperform the market in the long run.
 Price anomalies are eventually discovered by competitors and stocks are priced according to their fundamental value.
-Hence an index fund which represents the market would outperform all active funds in the long run.
+Hence an index fund that represents the market would outperform all active funds in the long run.

 What are the Disadvantages of Investing in Index Funds?